Business in the United States, NY, Miami

 - Explore trade and business opportunities in the United States

-- Analyze Foreign trade, Logistics and Foreign direct investment flows
+- Analyze International Trade, Logistics and Foreign Direct Investment flows

 - Understand the importance of the USMCA (United States-Mexico-Canada Agreement) and other Trade Agreements